Christ Church Mayfair General Privacy Notice

 Changes to this notice

-We keep this Privacy Notice under regular review and we will place any updates on our website http://christchurchmayfair.org/privacy-notice/.
+We keep this Privacy Notice under regular review and we will place any updates on our website https://christchurchmayfair.org/privacy-notice/.
 If we make a significant change, we will notify you.
-This Notice was last updated in April 2018.
+This Notice was last updated on 6th October 2021.

 A cookie is a small piece of information sent by a web server to a web browser, and stored by the browser.
 The information is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.